 Step 4: Signing the Deed of Purchase and Sale

 The formal requirement is to sign the Deed of Purchase and Sale before a notary or a public official, ensuring its authenticity and legality.
 Once the Deed of Purchase and Sale is signed, it establishes the buyer as the rightful owner of the property and solidifies their rights and responsibilities as in the agreement.
-Remember to register it with the land registry office to make it even more binding.
+When signing the Deed of Purchase and Sale, remember to register it with the land registry office to make it even more binding.

 Frequently Asked Questions (FAQs)